VivekTRamamoorthy/MatlabJS/README.md

 # MATLAB functions in Web browser

-This is library for common Matlab functions in the web browser
+This is a library for common Matlab functions in the web browser.

 ## HOW TO USE?
 Add `Matlab.js` file to your project and include the script tab in your html